brillout/wildcard-api/readme.md

   return {user, todos};
 };

-// Endpoint to get all the data that the page showing the completed todos needs endpoints.getCompletedTodosPageData = async function () {
+// Endpoint to get all the data needed by the page showing all completed todos endpoints.getCompletedTodosPageData = async function () {
   const user = await getLoggedUser(this.headers.cookie);
   if( ! user ) return;